-Finally, the 5X's mapping ability allows the watch to give you points of interests.
+Finally, the 5X's mapping ability allows the watch to give you points of interest.
 The 5X will use your GPS location to scan the area, and then deliver a list of interesting places nearby.
-These can include shopping, lodging, food, drink and gas.
+These can include shopping, lodging, food, drink, and gas.
 You just have to select a place, click go, and you're off via turn-by-turn navigation.

 But if you just want something for running, and aren't too fussed about the mapping, the 5 might be more amicable due to size alone.
 The 5X is quite heavy as a running device, so bear that in mind, especially if you have smaller wrists.

-So, in terms of running, it depends what you want.
-Extra mapping is a nice feature on the 5X, but if it's not an essential then we'd recommend going with the Fenix 5.
+So, in terms of running, it depends on what you want.
+Extra mapping is a nice feature on the 5X, but if it's not essential then we'd recommend going with the Fenix 5.

 The Garmin Fenix 5 will last you about two weeks on a full charge.
 You'll get about 20 hours if you're running or cycling with full GPS, though it could be a little less if you've got all the features and connected tech, like Bluetooth, turned on.

 Curiously, despite being larger, the 5X gets inferior battery life compared to the regular 5.
 You'll still get 20 hours of battery life with GPS on, but only up to 12 days in smartwatch mode.
-There's that, and then there's only 35 hours in UltraTrac mode, which is much less than the 5's 60 hours in UltraTrac mode.
-It's strange that the more fully featured, larger watch suffers from worse battery life, but there we are.
+There's that, and then there are only 35 hours in UltraTrac mode, which is much less than the 5's 60 hours in UltraTrac mode.
+Strangely, the more fully featured, larger watch suffers from worse battery life, but there we are.

 There is one very important question you need to ask yourself before you choose between the Fenix 5X and Fenix 5: How important is mapping to you?
 If it's incredibly important, then you shouldn't hesitate to snag the 5X.
 It's a wonderful, if expensive, adventure watch that'll give you everything you need.